bjdixon/xo/README.md

 ####reduce

-Takes an array, an initial value and a function.
+Takes a function, an initial value and an array.
 Returns a single value that is the result of applying the function to each term of the array and an accumulator.

 ```javascript
 const arr = [1, 2, 3, 4];